-There’s a 383 Stroker V8 to move this 1970 Chevrolet Nova Coupe Restomod, paired with a Holley Street Avenger performance 4-barrel carburetor.
+There’s a 383 Stroker V8 to move this 1970 Chevrolet Nova Body-off Restomod, paired with a Holley Street Avenger performance 4-barrel carburetor.
 The engine also enjoys Hedman headers, an aftermarket exhaust system, and an aftermarket starter.
 It’s connected to a 3-speed automatic gearbox and a 3.55 rear axle ratio to drive the rear wheels.
-We also have a manual power steering pump, an aftermarket transmission cooler and upgraded suspension.
+We also have power steering, an aftermarket transmission cooler and upgraded suspension.

 We're here to create a platform to better the automotive industry through communication and transparency.
 Please treat everyone with respect.
 Healthy debates are natural, but kindness is required.